auxoncorp/ferros/README.md

-seL4 offers several resources worth tracking -- available free slots in a `CNode`, raw memory in `Untyped` instances, the portions of virtual memory space yet unclaimed, and so forth. `ferros` makes an effort to track these resources at compile time.
+seL4 offers several resources worth tracking -- available free slots in a `CNode`, raw memory in `Untyped` instances, the portions of virtual memory space yet unclaimed, and so forth. `ferros` tracks these resources at compile time.

 `CNode`s have a self-explanatory `FreeSlots` type parameter, `Untyped`s have a `BitSize` type parameter that shows how many bits of memory they could store, and `VSpace`'s `PageDirFreeSlots`